Oldranda1414/AutoDev/docs/implementation.md

 This module is an implementation of the 'anti-curruption layer' pattern relative to the ollama server dependency, while the Model module is an 'anti-curruption layer' relative to the litellm dependency.

+## Response cleaning

+TODO complete this

+The response is cleaned by removing the chain of thought block and removing the ``` code block delimiters.

 [Back to index](./index.md) |
 [Previous Chapter](./detailed-design.md) |
 [Next Chapter](./testing.md) |